 11. Gothic Quarter

-12. La Rambla
+14. La Rambla

 La Rambla, the most famous street in Barcelona.
 It connects the Catalonia Square with the Columbus Monument.
 ‘The only street in the world which I wish would never end’, quoted from Federico Garcia Lorca, is 1.2 km long and has many souvenir shops, flower shops, and expensive cafés.
-Honestly, it is so crowded, that performers choose it very often.
+Honestly, it is so crowded that performers choose it very often.
 Pickpockets too.
 It is the location of Barcelona’s historic theatres and museums.
-At night the vibe changes and some shady persons appear.
+At night the atmosphere changes and some shady persons appear.